IBM/AMLSim/paramFiles/README.md

 - `bene_country` Whether the beneficiary country is suspicious (optional)
 - `orig_business` Whether the originator business type is suspicious (optional)
 - `bene_business` Whether the beneficiary business type is suspicious (optional)
-- `is_internal` Whether all involved accounts with the same bank ID (optional, default is False)
+- `bank_id` Bank ID which member accounts belong to (optional: if absent or empty value, no limitation for the bank ID)
 - `is_sar` Whether the alert is SAR (True) or false alert (False)